An overview

 By including these extra columns, users gain insights into the specific rows identified as duplicates and their corresponding group identifiers, enabling efficient analysis and management of duplicated data within the dataset.

-# VISUALIZE THE DUPLICATES
+# DISPLAY THE DUPLICATES

 report <- attr(dups, "report")